Fort Hays State University > About FHSU > Division of Student Affairs > International Student Services > Health

 The Student Health Center is committed to providing high quality health care and educational outreach services.

 The FHSU Student Health Center is staffed by a part-time physician, nurse practitioners, registered nurses, certified nurse's aides and support staff.
 The office is open Monday through Friday from 8:00 am to 4:30 pm and closed on weekends and holidays during the fall and spring semesters with limited services in the summer months.
-Appointments can be made by calling (785) 628-4293 or scheduling your appointment on-line via Vivature Health.
-Walk-ins are also welcome.
+Appointments can be made by calling (785) 628-4293 or walk-ins are also welcome.
 The Student Health Center is located in the lower level of the Memorial Union.

 Please note that most minor health needs can be taken care of by going to Student Health.
 Going to the Emergency Room at the Hays Medical Center is very expensive and should only be done in case of a major emergency.
 When treating a minor illness at the Emergency Room high fees are charged.
 However, if there is no other option and it is an emergency, Hays Medical Center is the best option.